 The primary role of JEM-X is to provide simultaneous data on the X-ray flux and variability of the targets observed by the two main gamma-ray instruments IBIS and SPI.
-JEM-X can often pinpoint the source positions with better precision than IBIS and is thus capable of contributing to the identification of new sources.
+JEM-X can often pinpoint the source positions with better precision than 2 arc minutes and is thus capable of contributing to the identification of new sources.